PuffinJS/puffin/README.md

 ## 🤔 About

 Puffin is a JavaScript library for creating reusable reactive components ready for the web.
-It doesn't need any transpiling.

 ## 🔬 Status